sot/kadi/docs/commands_v2.rst

 .. _Chandra Command Events: https://docs.google.com/spreadsheets/d/19d6XqBhWoFjC-z1lS1nM6wLE_zjr4GYB1lOvrEGCbKQ

-Commands archive v2 details
+Commands archive details
 ===========================

 Concept overview
 ----------------

-The key concept underlying version 2 is that it uses web resources to always provide the most current set of executed and planned load and non-load commands.
+The key concept underlying the commands archive is that it uses web resources to always provide the most current set of executed and planned load and non-load commands.
 This is true even in rapidly changing circumstances such as anomaly recovery or a fast TOO.
 The code provides correct results without need for the user to worry